magicians-guild/calculator/README.md

 Now you will begin working in the `part-2-multiple-files` directory under your name

 1. From `part-1-single-file/index.html`, copy everything between the `<style>` tag into `style.css`.
-   1. Commit changes to GitHub
+   1. Commit changes in git
    2. Push changes to GitHub
 2. From `part-1-single-file/index.html`, copy everything between the `<script>` tag into `script.js`.
-   1. Commit changes to GitHub
+   1. Commit changes in git
    2. Push changes to GitHub
 3. Delete the `part-1-single-file` directory
-   1. Commit changes to GitHub
+   1. Commit changes in git
    2. Push changes to GitHub

 ### Bonus